agrostar/zzapi-cli/README.md

 - `--expand` shows the body output of the request in the terminal
 - `-h` or `--help` displays help for the command

-A sample bundle you may test it on [can be found in the zzapi repo](https://github.com/agrostar/zzapi/blob/e3bf60833009f1c51f4a7e0233b65a0dd8116a29/examples/tests-bundle.zzb).
+A sample bundle you may test it on [can be found in the zzapi repo](https://github.com/agrostar/zzapi/blob/e3bf60833009f1c51f4a7e0233b65a0dd8116a29/examples/tests-bundle.zzb) (containing the zzapi node module).

 __Note__ the CLI returns the number of requests that failed in the execution of the API requests, to aid in testing.

+For more robust API testing features with a simple GUI, [check out the zzAPI VSCode extension](https://marketplace.visualstudio.com/items?itemName=AgroStar.zzapi)!